MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/warehousing-for-on-premise-deployments.md

 ## Create an application entry in AD FS
-For a successful authentication exchange between AD FS and Finance and Operations, an application entry must be registered in AD FS under an AD FS application group.
+For a successful authentication exchange between AD FS and Microsoft Dynamics for Finance and Operations, an application entry must be registered in AD FS under an AD FS application group.
 To create this application entry, run the following Windows PowerShell commands on a machine where the AD FS is installed.
 The user account must have enough permissions to administer AD FS.